dials/dials/doc/sphinx/documentation/data_files.rst

 Reflection files
 ----------------

-The reflection files are saved in python's "pickle" format.
-This is a binary format that is convenient for serializing python classes.
+The reflection files are saved in MessagePack format.
 The reflection files will contain a table with some or all of the following columns.